hidekatsu-izuno/vue-history-state/README.md

 A backup data.

-This method always returns null on server.
+This method always returns undefined on server.

 #### length

 A history length.

-This method cannot use on server.
+This method cannot be used on server.

 #### getItem(page)